Introduction by the Chair

 Our Free Schools provide a safe, healthy and stimulating environment in which every one of our students can learn and develop and where parents, carers and the wider community are encouraged to be involved.
 Our strong emphasis on inclusion and pastoral care is designed to ensure that each student is treated as an individual so that every student can discover his or her latent talents as well as realise their academic potential.

 Our GCSE results in Summer 2017 in all three schools were excellent.
 In all three we achieved Progress 8 of approximately +0.5 which means that all students in our schools achieved a half grade better in their best 8 GCSEs than they would have done had they just made national average progress from their previous testing point at KS2.
 In value added terms our three schools came 5th, 7th and 8th amongst state secondary schools in Suffolk.
-This success was also mirrored in exceptional A8, EBacc and English and Maths crossover results.
+This success was also mirrored in strong A8, EBacc and English and Maths crossover results.

-Looking forward, the Trust intends to build on the successful opening of our free schools and fully expects that it will work with other like-minded, local communities in Suffolk looking to open, reopen, develop or improve their local schools.
+Looking forward, the Trust intends to build on the successful development of our free schools and fully expects that it will work with other like-minded, local communities in Suffolk looking to open, reopen, develop or improve their local schools.
 This could either be as further free schools or as academies and could be at the primary or secondary educational levels.
 If you feel that the Trust could help your local community to achieve what is needed for the better education of future generations, then we would be delighted to hear from you.

 Chair of the Trust Board